Easy Stuffed Cabbage Casserole

 How to Make Stuffed Cabbage Casserole

-** If you prefer a softer texture for the cabbage, you can add a splash of water or broth to the pan while cooking it.
-Cover the pan for a few minutes to steam the cabbage further. - Assemble and Bake the Casserole:
+Chop cabbage into bite-sized pieces.
+In a separate pan with olive oil, cook the cabbage over medium-high heat until wilted and partially cooked, seasoning with salt (If you prefer a softer texture for the cabbage, you can add a splash of water or broth to the pan while cooking it.
+Cover the pan for a few minutes to steam the cabbage further).

-Remove the casserole from the oven, take off the foil, and top with shredded mozzarella cheese.
-Bake uncovered until the cheese is bubbly and melted, and serve!
+Cover the casserole with foil paper and bake for 30 minutes.
+Trapping the steam helps the cabbage wilt and cook.
+Remove the casserole from the oven, take off the foil, and sprinkle with shredded mozzarella cheese.
+Bake uncovered until the cheese is bubbly and melted.
+Top with fresh parsley or thyme if you prefer, and serve warm!

 For a crispy cheese topping, broil the casserole for the last few minutes of baking instead of using foil.
 Keep a close eye on it to prevent burning.